Are you Measuring or are you Gathering Insights?

 The final standard by which Marketing Ops should use to evaluate their measurements is arguably the most important – actionability.
 What can your colleagues do with the information you’ve provided them?

 When Marketing Ops can provide accurate and timely insights related to marketing performance, teams can take action to re-invest dollars faster, increasing the overall ROMI (Return on Marketing Investment).
-For Microsoft, their structured approach to ROI across 500+ marketing users across 70 countries data helps their decision-making:
+Create a structured approach to ROI to improve decision-making: